rs199472720

 Color Diagnostics, LLC DBA Color Health

 This missense variant replaces arginine with histidine at codon 259 of the KCNQ1 protein.
 This variant is found within a highly conserved region of the cytoplasmic linker.
 Rare nontruncating variants in this region (a.a.
 249-261) have been shown to be significantly overrepresented in individuals with long QT syndrome (PMID: 32893267).
 A functional study has shown that this variant alters the channel electrophysiological properties by significantly decreasing current density and peak current (PMID: 34798354), which are inconsistent with the findings from another study (PMID: 26346102).
-This variant has been reported in several individuals affected with or suspected of having long QT syndrome (PMID: 16922724, 34798354, ClinVar SCV000234416.14), in two individuals affected with short QT syndrome (PMID: 24291113, 26346102), in one individual suspected of having epilepsy (PMID: 31696929), and in an individual with need for cardiopulmonary resuscitation attempts (PMID: 34389451).
-Different missense substitutions at this codon (p.Arg259Cys, p.Arg259Leu) are known to be pathogenic (ClinVar variation ID 53100, 53102), indicating that arginine at this position is important for KCNQ1 protein function.
+This variant has been reported in over five individuals affected with long QT syndrome (PMID: 16922724, 34798354, 39073097; ClinVar SCV000234416.14), in two individuals affected with short QT syndrome (PMID: 24291113, 26346102) and in one individual suspected of having epilepsy (PMID: 31696929).
+Different missense substitutions at this codon (p.Arg259Cys, p.Arg259Leu) are reported to be disease-causing (ClinVar variation ID 53100, 53102), indicating that arginine at this position is important for KCNQ1 protein function.
 This variant has been identified in 5/271834 chromosomes in the general population by the Genome Aggregation Database (gnomAD).
-Although there is a suspicion for a pathogenic role, the available evidence is insufficient to determine the role of this variant in disease conclusively.
-Therefore, this variant is classified as a Variant of Uncertain Significance. -
+Based on the available evidence, this variant is classified as Likely Pathogenic. -

 Congenital long QT syndrome Other:1